sparkflows/sparkflows-docs/docs/jupyter-guide/jupyter-hub/installation.rst

  c.JupyterHub.tornado_settings = { 'headers': { 'Content-Security-Policy': "frame-ancestors * self http://127.0.0.1:8080"} }

 ..
-Note:: Make sure to update ``http://127.0.0.1:8080`` with Fire Insights URL and Token Configured should have sufficient privilege
+Note:: Make sure to update ``http://127.0.0.1:8080`` with Sparkflows URL and Token Configured should have sufficient privilege